PatrickCallaghan/datastax-ssl-example/README.md

     keytool -import -v -trustcacerts -alias localhost -file localhost.cer -keystore .truststore

+To connect over cqlsh, you will need to create a pem key which will be used in the .cqlshrc file

+    keytool -importkeystore -srckeystore .keystore -destkeystore localhost_user1.p12 -deststoretype PKCS12 openssl pkcs12 -in localhost_user1.p12 -out localhost_user1.pem -nodes

 I have included the keystore and truststore from the example.
 The passwords for these are both password1.